imliuyzh/lfs101x-notes/chapter3.md

 ![](images/3.1.1.png)

 ### BIOS - The First Step
-While Linux runs on many kinds of hardware, we will concentrate on the x86 family, which is the basis of almost all desktop and laptop PCs.
-Starting an x86-based Linux system involves a number of steps.
+While Linux runs on many kinds of hardware, we will concentrate on the x86 family.
 When the computer is powered on, the Basic Input/Output System (BIOS) initializes the hardware, including the screen and keyboard, and tests the main memory.
 This process is also called POST (Power On Self Test).

 The BIOS software is stored on a read-only memory (ROM) chip on the motherboard.
 After this, the remainder of the boot process is controlled by the operating system (OS).

 ![](images/3.1.2.png)

 ### Master Boot Record (MBR), EFI Partition, and Boot Loader
-Once the POST is completed, system control passes from the BIOS to the boot loader.
-The boot loader is usually stored on one of the system’s storage devices, such as a hard disk or SSD drive, either in the boot sector (for traditional BIOS/MBR systems) or the EFI partition (for more recent (Unified) Extensible Firmware Interface or EFI/UEFI systems).
+Once the POST is completed, system control passes to the boot loader.
+The boot loader is usually stored on one of the system’s storage devices, such as a hard disk or SSD drive, either in the boot sector (for traditional BIOS/MBR systems) or the EFI partition (for more recent (Unified) Extensible Firmware Interface).
 Up to this stage, the machine does not access any mass storage media.
 Then, information on the date, time, and the most important peripherals are loaded from the CMOS values (after a technology used for the battery-powered memory store, which allows the system to keep track of the date and time even when it is powered off).

 A number of boot loaders exist for Linux; the most common ones are GRUB (for GRand Unified Boot loader), ISOLINUX (for booting from removable media), and DAS U-Boot (for booting on embedded devices/appliances).
 Most Linux boot loaders can present a user interface for choosing alternative options for booting Linux and even other operating systems that might be installed.
 When booting Linux, the boot loader is responsible for loading the kernel image and the initial RAM disk or filesystem (which contains some critical files and device drivers needed to start the system) into memory.